Writech/node-red-contrib-controltimer/README.md

 Change the type, duration and duration unit of controltimer by sending it a START message with additional data.
 See the example flow below for examples.
 All the other functionality (pausing, continuing, resetting) works as well for this.

-**FYI:** The override options remain active until controltimer is manually stopped or it finishes itself.
+The override options remain active until controltimer is manually stopped or it finishes itself.
 If it's later manually started without overriding the options again it will take the type, duration and duration unit from controltimer configuration.

+You will not see the info on the node itself updated when you override it's config.
+Controltimer will run by your sent configuration but the visible info on the node itself will not be updated.
+You can ensure controltimer runs by your sent configuration if you look at the timer progress status below the node.

 ```javascript
 {